 For something completely different…

 One of my favorite places in Slovenia, which I recommend to almost everyone is Velika Planina.
-From June till September herdsmen take up settlement to tend to their cattle.
+From June till September herdsmen take up the settlement to tend to their cattle.
 It is one of the few remaining traditional settlements of its kind in Europe and worth a visit.
-Depending on the time of year that you visit you can experience something vastly different from green pastures and fresh dairy products, to blooming saffron, to even snow covered alps and skiing.
+Depending on the time of year that you visit you can experience something vastly different from green pastures and fresh dairy products, to blooming saffron, to even snow-covered Alps and skiing.